gabrielmsilva00/PlainTools/docs/_sources/index.rst

     Plain Decimals.

-    Identifies the highest number of decimal places in a set of given numbers.
+    Identifies the highest number of decimal places in a set.

+    If the number has a repeating period (detected by `pt.pnumber()`), the return value will be `float('inf')`, even if the Python representation of the `float(num)` is limited to 16 decimal places.

     :Pseudocode:
         Start (Decimals) as 0.